Liza Achilles - Literary/Autobiographical Author. The Blog for the Discerning Reader.

 Do you remember being introduced to the scientific method in school?
 For me, it was a confounding experience.
 Science, in my head, was this amazing, powerful schema that could build skyscrapers, eradicate diseases, and create video games from mere code.
 Surely the scientific method, the foundation of science, is as rock solid as the moon it actually got us to?...

 As a rule, I do not feature books on this blog unless I enthusiastically recommend them.
 I have read (in their entirety) all the books I feature on this blog, but the opposite is not true; I do not feature on this blog all the books I finish reading.
-(To learn which books I completed but didn’t feature, and why...
+(To learn which books I read but didn’t feature, and why...

 WOW, there’s a lot of anger out there.
 And in here.
 And everywhere.
 It’s nearly impossible to go on the Internet, join a Zoom call, or chat with a friend without someone—maybe even you or me!—bursting out in a diatribe of some sort.
 Yep, we’re all angry, . . . but what is the root cause of this anger?
 And...